Southwest Sausage Bake

 - Sour cream and salsa

-- In a greased 13-in. x 9-in. baking dish, layer half of the tortilla strips, chilies, sausage and cheese.
+- In a greased 13x9-in. baking dish, layer half of the tortilla strips, chilies, sausage and cheese.
 Repeat layers.

-- In a large bowl, whisk the eggs, milk and seasonings; pour over cheese.
+- In a large bowl, whisk the eggs, milk and salt, garlic salt, onion salt, pepper and ground cumin; pour over cheese.
 Sprinkle with paprika.
 Cover and refrigerate overnight.

 - Remove from the refrigerator 30 minutes before baking.
 Bake, uncovered, at 350° for 50 minutes.
 Arrange tomato slices over the top.
-Bake 10-15 minutes longer or until a knife inserted near the center comes out clean.
+Bake 10-15 minutes longer or until a knife inserted in the center comes out clean.
 Let stand for 10 minutes before cutting.
 Serve with sour cream and salsa.
-Yield: 12 servings.

 I made it for an office event and everyone loved it.
 It was so easy to make.
 It was great to be able to make it the evening before and cook the next morning.
 A definite winner.

 Jul 5, 2011

 This was pretty good.
 I like the concept -- tortillas, green chilies, etc. -- but something about it could have been better, plus the texture was a little slimy.
 My kids would barely eat it.